 This course provides students the opportunity to explore the world beyond themselves and to learn about their place in their families, school community, and greater community.
 Students look into the past to see how time and place have influenced their present lives.
 Understanding is enhanced through activities, projects, cross-curricular exploration, and field trips.
 In addition, Grades 1–5 have a weekly current events unit carefully curated for grade appropriateness and to include a Catholic perspective.

 Students have the opportunity to learn to read, write, and speak Spanish using Rosetta Stone technology, which simulates the way people learn their native language with pictures and sounds in context, and with no translation.
 Students learn a new language "naturally" and at their own pace!
 The technology includes instant speech feedback guides for correcting pronunciation.
 In addition, Rosetta Stone provides teacher resources as aids to classroom instruction.
 Spanish speakers will be able to choose another language to learn.

 Fine arts and vocal music instill both the confidence and skills students need to express themselves creatively.
 Specialists in these fields enrich students’ educational experience by teaching specific skills and providing inspiration and support.
-See our new Arts in Action program.
+See our Music and Arts in Action programs.

 In our computer lab, students learn keyboarding and other basic skills to assist with the integration of technology across the curriculum.